Ticketmaster Addresses Controversy Over Taylor Swift's Eras Tour Tickets - E! Online

-The Swifties currently have bad blood with Ticketmaster.
+Swifties have bad blood with Ticketmaster.

 This news comes just a few hours after Ticketmaster released a lengthy statement in response to outcry from fans of the "Midnight Rain" singer who faced numerous issues during the Nov.
 15 pre-sale—including hours-long queue waits and the site crashing.